Melissa Riso Flaunts Bombshell Body In Skimpy String Bikini

 Melissa Riso followed up her lingerie-clad photo from yesterday with a bikini-clad shot today that helped highlight her bombshell curves.
 The Instagram photo was added to her scorching feed an hour ago and is already generating a ton of buzz from her 1.2 million followers.

-The photo captured Riso posed in front of a wall that was adorned with rustic wooden boards.
+The photo captured Riso posed in front of a wall adorned with rustic wooden boards.
 Melissa did not use a geotag to indicate her precise location, but as her fans know, she has been spending her time in quarantine at home.
 In her caption, Melissa mentioned that she loves bright colors on her, which explained her choice of a neon green bikini.
 The babe plugged her Only Fans account in her caption, and she also tagged her photographer and glam squad.

 Melissa opted for a skimpy string bikini that highlighted her fit figure.
-Its top boasted a halterneck style that tied around her back, leaving her bronze shoulders and arms entirely exposed.
+Its top boasted a halter-neck style that tied around her back, leaving her bronzed shoulders and arms entirely exposed.
 Its triangular cups were hardly enough to contain her ample bust, which came spilling out of the middle.
 The suit appeared to be constructed of thin fabric that exposed the silhouette of her chest underneath.

 On her lower half, Melissa opted for a pair of bottoms that were even hotter.
 The model playfully tugged at the string sides that rested high on her hips and offered a glimpse of her defined hipbones.
-Also of note was the low-rise of the front of her suit that helped to accentuate her taut tummy and tiny waist.
+Also of note was the low-rise of the front of the suit that helped accentuate her taut tummy and tiny waist.
 A tattoo with a purple hue surrounded her navel, and it helped to draw the eye to her chiseled abs.

 Melissa kept her accessories simple and added a layered set of gold necklaces to her sexy swimwear.
 Her long, dark locks tumbled down her shoulders in tousled, beachy waves, and she also appeared to be wearing a full application of makeup.
 Melissa’s look seemed to include defined brows, eyeliner, mascara, a shimmery eye shadow, highlighter, and blush.
 She also looked to have a soft pink hue on her lips that helped accentuate her plump pout.